Toronto’s Major Streets Policy: Unlocking Midrise Housing and Local Business Opportunities

 • Zoning Knowledge: We understand Toronto’s new policies and how to leverage them.

-• Efficiency Focused: We design cost-effective solutions to make midrise projects viable.
+• Efficiency Focused: We design cost-effective solutions to make midrise and mixed-use projects viable.

 • Client-Centered: From concept to completion, we guide you through approvals, design, and construction.